DuongVu39/Case_Studies_in_Pandas/README.md

 ### **Looking Back: A decade after the Great Recession?**

-A general slowdown in economic activity, a downturn in the business  cycle, a reduction in the amount of goods and services produced and  sold—these are all characteristics of a recession.
+Recession is defined by the [National Bureau of Economic Research](http://www.nber.org/) (NBER)  as "a significant decline in economic activity spread across the economy, lasting more than a few months, normally visible in real gross domestic product (GDP), real income, employment, industrial production and wholesale-retail sales."
   ![](assets/recession.jpeg)

-According to the [National Bureau of Economic Research](http://www.nber.org/) (the official arbiter of  U.S. recessions), there were [10 recessions](http://www.nber.org/cycles/)  between 1948 and 2018.
-The most recent recession began in December  2007 and ended in June 2009, though many of the statistics that describe  the U.S. economy have yet to return to their pre-recession values.
+According to NBER (the official arbiter of  U.S. recessions), there were [10 recessions](http://www.nber.org/cycles/) between 1948 and 2018.
+The most recent recession began in December 2007 and ended in June 2009, many of the statistics that describe the U.S. economy have yet to return to their pre-recession values.

 #### Chapter 1 - Where is all the data?
 A review of previous pandas courses.